vishvAsa/rAmAnujIyam/tattvam/parichaya-sanxepAH/venkaTArya-vedAnta-kArikAvalI/sarva-prastutiH/04_prakRti-nirUpaNam.md

 <details><summary>कृष्णमाचार्यः (En)</summary>

 30. The Vedic passage purports also this Pañicī- karana (Five-fold combination).
-When Mahat and Ahamkara also are taken into consideration for the process, then is formed Saptīkarana (Seven-fold combi- nation).
+When Mahat and Ahamkara also are taken into consideration for the process, then is formed Saptīkarana (Seven-fold combination).
 </details>